qaswarh/BM-SC_VNF_Status/README.md

 The resources name may vary as per vendor.
 I picked up the resources which show Master DB and Active CP or UP instances with grep and awk.
 The playbook registered the resuld and diplay it in a task advising that snapshots of standby nodes are recommended first if you plan to bakcup VMs/instances.

 BM-SC_Openstack-Snapshot has palybook to take snapshot of VNF instance as per user input.

+BM-SC group in the inventory should have all the hosts (IPs/FQDN) of VNF. ansible_connection=ssh, ansible_user=user, ansible_ssh_pass=password and ansible_sudo_pass=sudo password should also be the part of inventory